When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 As with many of these new twists on old ideas, Coda can have a bit of a learning curve.
-It’s such a flexible and powerful tool, however, that you might get more out of it than you put in.
+However, it’s such a flexible and powerful tool that you might get more out of it than you put in.

 Coda is still invite-only, but it’s not difficult to get access, and currently, all features are free.

 Whimsical may have a silly name, but its features are anything but that.
 Initially, it was released as a well-designed, fast to use flowchart app.
 Major updates added wireframes and what Whimsical calls “sticky notes” to the mix.

 One of the core qualities of its suite of apps is a focus on speed.
 Whether you’re creating a flowchart, wireframe, or organizing a set of sticky notes, everything is fast.
 It takes little effort to create a well-organized document with a fun but professional look, thanks in part to the app’s vibrant purple theme.

 One of Whimsical’s direct competitors is the web app veteran Lucidchart.
 Both feature flowcharts and wireframes, but Whimsical wins out with its user-friendly design, fast content generation, and eye-pleasing theme.

 As a web-based app, Whimsical supports real-time collaboration out of the box and has robust support for comments and annotations.
 You can also export your creations as PDFs or PNGs, and share a link to the document with others who can view it for free.

 Whimsical offers 5 free boards to start, with plans starting at $10 per user per month.